fubhy/graphql-drupal/doc/mutations/README.md

 }
 ```

 ### Important note

 One thing to notice when creating mutations like this is that Access checking needs to be done in the mutation, for queries this usually is done in the
-data producer directly (e.g. `entity_load` has access checking built-in) but because we are programatically creating
+data producer directly (e.g. `entity_load` has access checking built-in) but because we are programmatically creating
 things we need to check the user actually has access to do the operation.

 ## Calling the mutation